GoSimpleLLC/nbvcxz/README.md

 ## Differentiating Features
 * Internationalization support for all feedback, and console output.
 * Dictionaries can be customized, and custom dictionaries can be added very easily.
-    * Exclusion dictionaries can also be built and used per-user to prevent obvious issues like using their own email or name as their password
+    * Exclusion dictionaries can also be built and tailored per-user to prevent obvious issues like using their own email or name as their password
 * Default dictionaries have excluded single character words due to many false positives
 * Additional PasswordMatchers and Matches can be implemented and configured to run without re-compiling.
 * Easy to configure how this library works through the ConfigurationBuilder.